Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Proposed Model

-Model~\eqref{residualdeepmodel1} can exploit the low-rank subspace of potentially high-dimensional yet noisy node features, which may be sufficient for deepening the GCNs for node classification.
-However, the final output of link prediction is directly related to adjacency information; thus, predicting links in GAEs is different from the node labelling process for node classification in GCNs.
-In particular, the intrinsic structure of the low-fidelity input adjacency matrix is still under-utilized in model~\eqref{residualdeepmodel1}.
-This input matrix is usually noisy with potentially many missing values; yet, usually it also resides on an essential, low-rank subspace due to the clustering structure of connected nodes~\cite{Fortunato2010}.
+\paragraph{Integrating Adjacency Information and Node Features.} Model~\eqref{residualdeepmodel1} can exploit the low-rank subspace of potentially high-dimensional yet noisy node features, which may be sufficient for deepening the GCNs for node classification.
+However, the final output of link prediction is directly concerned about adjacency information; thus, predicting links in GAEs is conspicuously different from the node classification of GCNs.
+In particular, the intrinsic structure of the low-fidelity input adjacency matrix is under-utilized in~\eqref{residualdeepmodel1}.
+This input matrix is usually noisy with potentially many missing values; yet, it often resides on an essential, low-rank subspace due to the clustering structure of connected nodes~\cite{Fortunato2010}.
 To exploit such a low-rank subspace, we propose to co-embed the node features and the input adjacency matrix.
-Specifically, we further enhance model~\eqref{residualdeepmodel1} using the combination of adjacency information and node features as input to standard AEs as follows:
+Specifically, we enhance~\eqref{residualdeepmodel1} using the fused adjacency information and node features as input to standard AEs as follows: -0.15in

 where the compact co-embedding is formed using standard AEs for nonlinearly capturing the low-rank subspace from the seamlessly integrated (convolved) adjacency matrix and node matrix.
 The co-embedding is then provided to various layers of our model via the dense skip connections.
-Correspondingly, we use the following cost function for optimization, which incorporates the reconstruction errors of using standard AEs for co-embedding:
+Correspondingly, we use the following cost function for optimization, which incorporates the reconstruction errors of using standard AEs for co-embedding: $\mathcal{L}_3=\sum_{i=1}^{k-1}\lambda_i\|g_i^{\prime}(g_i(\mathbf{\tilde{A}X}))-\mathbf{\tilde{A}X}\|_{\mathrm{F}}^2+\lambda_0\mathcal{L}_1$.

-We empirically compare the model in~\eqref{residualdeepmodel2} with that in~\eqref{residualdeepmodel1} for $k=6, 12, 18$, $36$, and $72$; see Figure~\ref{fig:03}.
-It is evident that model~\eqref{residualdeepmodel2} has better performance than model~\eqref{residualdeepmodel1} on Cora, Citeseer, and Pubmed, demonstrating that capturing the low-rank subspace of the seamlessly integrated graph structure with node features and using it as input to various layers via the residual connections in GAEs is conducive to the final link prediction.
+We empirically compare the models in~\eqref{residualdeepmodel1} and~\eqref{residualdeepmodel2} for $k=6, 12, 18$, $36$, and $72$; see Figure~\ref{Compare3and5}.
+Model~\eqref{residualdeepmodel2} evidently has a better performance than model~\eqref{residualdeepmodel1}; it demonstrates that capturing the low-rank subspace of the seamlessly integrated graph structure with node features and using it as input to various layers via the residual connections in GAEs is well conducive to the final link prediction.